Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Introduction

-In this paper, we set out to use the hydrodynamics as a technical tool to study the electron fluid~\cite{Gurzhi1968} in the tilted Dirac cone mateirals where the spacetime is given by metric~\eqref{metricds.eqn}.
-Let us announce our result in advance: In any conductor, the spatial gradient of temperature can generate heat and electric currents.
-The mingling of the spacetime in Eq.~\eqref{metricds.eqn} will allow the materials with tilted Dirac cone to generate heat and electric currents from {\em pure temporal} gradients.
-Our theoretical tool to bring out this result is the hydrodynamics.
-Hydrodynamic is an effective long-time and long-distance description of quantum many body systems that focuses on few conserved collective variables rather than embarking on the formidble task of addressing all the microscopic degrees of freedom.

-Hydrodynamics as a powerful universal approach, has many applications in various systems differing in microscopic details which are however, described by the same equations.
-Only gross symmetry properties has to be properly incorporated into the formulation of hydrodynamic for a system at hand.
-Applications of hydrodynamics approach in high energy physics includes quark-qluen plasma~\cite{Teaney,Scha}, parity violation~\cite{Jensen}, chiral anomaly~\cite{Son} and dissipative superfluid~\cite{Bha}.
+\hlt{The hydrodynamic theory employed in this paper as the technical tool to calculate the transport properties of the electron fluid~\cite{Gurzhi1968} is a generic theory that has been specialized the tilted Dirac cone materials where the spacetime is given by metric~\eqref{metricds.eqn}. } Hydrodynamic is an effective long-time and long-distance description of quantum many body systems that focuses on few conserved collective variables rather than embarking on the formidable task of addressing all the microscopic degrees of freedom.
+This powerful theory has many applications in various systems differing in microscopic details which are, however, described by the same equations.
+Only gross symmetry properties have to be properly incorporated into the formulation of hydrodynamic for a system at hand.
+Applications of hydrodynamics approach in high energy physics includes quark-gluon plasma~\cite{Teaney,Scha}, parity violation~\cite{Jensen}, chiral anomaly~\cite{Son} and dissipative super fluid~\cite{Bha}.
 Within the hydrodynamic approach, one can come up with universal and model-independent predication such as kinematic viscosity value~\cite{Kov,Buch}.
 The hydrodynamics approach can also be applied to fluid-gravity correspondence~\cite{Hub} which relate the dynamics of the gravity side to the hydrodynamic equations where the hydrodynamic fluctuation mode describes the fluctuations of black holes~\cite{Poli,sachdevbook}.

-In this work, we will be interested in much simpler version of hydrodynamics in a spacetime structure in $d+1$ dimensions subject to the metric~\eqref{metricds.eqn} that describes electrons in sub-eV energy scales in solids with tilted Dirac cone.
+In this work, we will be interested in a much simpler version of hydrodynamics in a spacetime structure in $\hlt{2}+1$ dimensions subject to the metric~\eqref{metricds.eqn} that describes electrons in sub-eV energy scales in solids with tilted Dirac cone.
+Let us announce our result in advance: In any conductor, the spatial gradient of temperature can generate heat and electric currents.
+The mingling of the space \hlt{\em and} time in Eq.~\eqref{metricds.eqn} will allow the materials with tilted Dirac cone to generate heat and electric currents from {\em pure temporal} gradients.